jenesq/OscarWinner/README.md

 - Build a model that predicts the next Oscar winner in any Academy Award category by inputting the nominated movies.
 - Determine what variables are significant in predicting an Oscar winning movie?
 - Are movie rankings directly correlated to Oscar winning movies?
-- Are there any trends between movie genre and sales?
 - Is there a relationship between IMDB rating, number of votes, and Oscar winners?

 ## Observations on the quality of the data